 If there’s one thing everyone can agree on, it’s that we’d all like to pay less tax.
 No matter how much you earn or what your personal circumstances, you work hard for your money and you want to hold on to as much of it as you can.
 In Canada, we’re fortunate to have access to a variety of means to reduce our tax burden.
 You just have to know where to look.
 The system is complex and it’s not always clear where the opportunities lie.
 That’s where we can help.
-We have provided a copy of a publication provided by EY titled, “Managing your Personal Taxes 2013-14: A Canadian Perspective”.
+We have provided a link to a copy of the “Tax Planning Guide 2013-2014″, provided by Raymond Chabot Grant Thornton.
 The guide includes tips, strategies and suggestions to help you achieve the following goals:

 • Understand your tax situation